Dualog-students/Information/README.md

 If others have pushed changes to the `development` branch you can apply those changes to your branch by rebasing the branch into yours and solve any eventual conflicts locally. (`git checkout feature/awesome-new-feature && git rebase development`)

 #### When pushing changes
-If you have multiple commits and you are not pleased with their commit messages, now is a good time to stop and fix these things.
+If you have commits and you are not pleased with their commit messages, now is a good time to stop and fix them.
 Rebase your own branch by `git rebase -i HEAD^n` going `n` commits back and you'll be able to edit, squash or fixup your commits before pushing.
-If only the last commit message is unsatisfactory you can just use `git commit --amend`.
+If the last commit message is unsatisfactory you can use `git commit --amend`.
 Push your changes to GitHub by
 ```shell
 git push -u origin feature/awesome-new-feature
 ```
-or simply `git push` if you're already tracking a remote branch.
+or do `git push` if you're already tracking a remote branch.

 You can now create a pull request on GitHub from your branch into `development`.

 Once the branch has been merged into `development` you can delete your local branch by `git branch -D feature/awesome-new-feature`.
 Make sure to delete the remote branch after it has been merged.
-This can be done through the browser on GitHub or by using
+This is done through the browser on GitHub or by using
 ```shell
 git push -u -d origin feature/awesome-new-feature
 ```